ebzzry/ebzzry.github.io/en/fkd/reflections.md

 - It is futile to think how you can fly like a falcon if you are an orca.
 Instead, it is far better to aim how you can become a stronger orca.<br>

+- In a noisy room, if you want to be heard, wait for the moment wherein everyone has stopped talking.
+Then, speak.
+Then, one becomes heard.<br>